Benign overfitting beyond prediction: The ordinary least squares interpolator: Statistical results

+\begin{remark} [On the role of homoskedasticity] Strictly speaking, Theorem~\ref{thm:Gauss_Markov}(b) does not require homoskedasticity, while Theorem~\ref{thm:Gauss_Markov}(a) in the classical regime does.
+We clarify this distinction and provide a more general formulation of Theorem~\ref{thm:Gauss_Markov}(b) in the Supplementary Material. \end{remark}

-\subsubsection{Homoskedastic variance estimation}
+\subsection{Homoskedastic variance estimation}

-We continue with the homoskedastic setting of Section~\ref{sec:gauss.markov}.
-In the classical regime, the in-sample residuals are often central in the construction of an unbiased estimator for $\sigma^2$, i.e., $\hsigma^2_{\text{in}} = (n-p)^{-1} \cdot \| \bP_{\bX}^\perp \by \|_2^2$.
-It is no longer prudent to apply the same strategy in high-dimensions as the OLS interpolator perfectly fits the in-sample data, i.e., $\bP_{\bX}^\perp \by = \bzero$.
-Thus, we turn to the LOO residuals, which are nontrivial in both data regimes, to construct a variance estimator for $\sigma^2$.
-See Section~\ref{sec:loo.results} for a refresher on the LOO configuration.
+Continuing in the homoskedastic framework, we now turn to the problem of estimating $\sigma^2$, a fundamental quantity underlying inference in regression problems and many tasks in statistics and machine learning more generally.
+In the classical regime, the in-sample residuals are often central to constructing an unbiased estimator of $\sigma^2$: $\hsigma^2_{\text{in}} = (n-p)^{-1} \cdot \| \bP_{\bX}^\perp \by \|_2^2$.
+However, this approach is no longer viable in high-dimensions since the OLS interpolator perfectly fits the training data, yielding $\bP_{\bX}^\perp \by = \bzero$.
+To overcome this limitation, we leverage leave-one-out residuals, which remain informative in both classical and overparameterized regimes, to construct a variance estimator for $\sigma^2$.
+See Section~\ref{sec:loo.results} for a refresher on the leave-one-out configuration.